frank-dspeed/tc39-proposal-importScripts/README.md

 importScripts(...urls)
 Fetches each URL in urls, executes them one-by-one in the order they are passed, and then returns (or throws if something went amiss).

-designed to work in Scripts and Modules
+- designed to work in Scripts and Modules
+- designed to work without additional resolve hooks
+- only mockable via fetch api

 ## Status
 Champion(s): champion name(s) Author(s): non-champion author(s), if applicable Stage: -1